8 Best Home Warranty Companies of 2022

 You should be able to do this online without contacting a rep because a sample contract agreement can be found on the company’s website.
 If the information is not included, skip that company and go on to the next.

 The cost of a home warranty depends on the type of coverage you choose, the add-ons you include in your plan, where you live, and the length of your contract.

 However, you should not purchase a home warranty based on price alone.
 That’s only one factor.

 The best home warranty companies for you should cover a wide range of systems and appliances, have higher payout limits, show flexibility in paying their claims and have good customer service.

 For a home warranty, you are paying for two things: your premium and your deductible.

 Your premium is the cost you pay every month or year for the entire duration of your contract.

-The deductible, which is used interchangeability with the term “trade service fee,” is the cost you pay on every occasion that you need help from a service technician.
+The deductible used interchangeably with the term “trade service fee” is the cost you pay on every occasion you need help from a service technician.